-ENG 250LC - Literary Contexts

-- HON 220LC Language Story Difference

-- HON 260LC Trying to Imagine God

-- HON 270LC Patterns and Structure: Mathematics in Literature
+- ENG 250LC Literary Contexts - HON 270LC Patterns and Structure: Mathematics in Literature

 This requirement may also be met by new NWCore courses as they become available.
 Options will vary by instructor and term.
 Approved courses in this category will bear the course suffix LC and fulfill the following requirements.